 - Dried Chilies – They add a subtle heat to the dish.
 You can omit them if you prefer.

 - Sugar – It adds a hint of sweetness and balances the over-all flavor in the dish.

 Can I use boneless skinless chicken parts instead?

-Although I highly recommend using bone-in chicken parts, preferably party wings, to get the best result and taste, you can certainly use boneless, skinless chicken thighs.
+Although I highly recommend using bone-in chicken parts, preferably party wings, to get the best result and taste, you can certainly use boneless, skinless chicken breast or thighs.
 Reduce the amount of soy sauce (about 25%), and shorten the simmering time if you are doing so.

 What herb can I use if I can’t find Thai Basil?